harshi1122/atomic/README.md

 Like its forebearer's, Atomic supports the idea of [emergence](https://en.wikipedia.org/wiki/Emergence) due to a _structured combintation_ of _parts_:

-- With the _parts_ being: RedwoodJS and its opinionations, the third-party libraries provided here, and implementations provided by Atomic.
+- With the _parts_ being: RedwoodJS and its opinionations, Atomic's third-party libraries, and implementations from Atomic.
-- And _structured combiniations_ arising from you, dear reader, combining these parts in different ways to quickly build and prototype ideas.
+- And _structured combiniations_ arising from you, dear reader, combining these parts in different ways to build and prototype ideas.

 ## Contributing

-Contributions are welcomed; be they any shape, size, or form.
+Contributions are welcomed; be they any size, shape, or form.

 - Bug reports are best made as [GitHub Issues](https://github.com/LockTech/atomic/issues).
 - Please see the [contributing guide](https://github.com/LockTech/atomic/blob/main/CONTRIBUTING.md) for an explanation of the source-code and setup instructions.